bekk/bekk-christmas/post/react/custom-hooks.md

 dayFromLocalStorage.value // 13
 ```

-The whole idea behind a Custom Hook is to support the reuse of stateful logic and to abstract away the implementation of something that is frequently reused.
-This doesn't need to be limited to our own code, but can even be applied across applications (as you can see in the following section).
-Custom Hooks also
+The whole idea behind a Custom Hook is to support the reuse of stateful logic and to abstract away the implementation of something frequently used in your application.
+This does not need to be limited to just your own code, but can even be applied across applications.
+By "blackboxing" often used implementations, we can combine our custom hooks in new ways, thereby creating a more loosely coupled application.

-**Remember:** Custom Hooks don't work in class components

-In the example above; updating the document title.
-By "blackboxing" these often used implementations, we can combine our custom hooks in new ways, thereby creating a more loosely coupled application.

-## Popular Custom Hooks !!!TODO!!!
+## Popular Custom Hooks

-In our client project, we use several Custom Hooks in our daily work.
-The most important aspect is that they solve a typical problem in your application.
-However, people recognize themselves in the same problems across projects, domains and countries.
+Back at work in our client project, we use several Custom Hooks in our daily work.
+The most important aspect of using them is that they solve a typical problem in the application.
+These abstractions make sense for us in our daily work.

-Some of the most popular solutions to these common problems can you find below:
+However, there are some patterns that may be recognized even across projects, domains and even countries.
+This is where the popular Custom Hook-packages come into play.

+Luckily for us, many has already started creating the great abstractions and black boxes for us.
+Let us have a look at the most popular ones:

 - **[useForm](https://www.npmjs.com/package/react-hook-form)** – Ever struggled with state in form validations?
 It can really help you manage the state of your forms.